glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## editor-custom-css.py: Customize Editor Stylesheet
+## editor-custom-stylesheet: Customize Editor Stylesheet

 Allows you to customize the **stylesheet** of the **Editor widget** in Anki.